 12. Collioure – Jewel of Mountains and Sea

-One of the nicest places we have enjoyed is Collioure on the south coast of France, not far from Perpignan—a recommendation from our wonderful Airbnb Host.
+One of the nicest places we have enjoyed is Collioure on the south coast of France, not far from Perpignan—a recommendation from our outstanding Airbnb Host.

-Because of its strategic location, it has two defensive fortifications.
-Both were improved by the great military engineer Vauban (even if the Spanish took the town in 1793, the French took it back a year later.)
+Our host spoke of the town’s strategic location and two defensive fortifications, both of which were improved by the great military engineer Vauban.
+(Even though the Spanish took the town in 1793, the French took it back a year later.)

-You can walk to a lighthouse or up to the Moulin de la Cortina, a 14th-century mill restored for olive oil production.
-La Courtine Hill has great views over the bay.
+You can walk to a lighthouse or the Moulin de la Cortina, a restored 14th-century mill used for olive oil production.
+La Courtine Hill offers excellent views of the bay.

-The extraordinary building of Église Notre-Dame-des-Anges (Our Lady of the Angels), whose foundations were built in the sea between 1684 and 1691, is a uniqueness of Collioure.
+The extraordinary building of Église Notre-Dame-des-Anges (Our Lady of the Angels), whose foundations were built in the sea between 1684 and 1691, is a unique feature of Collioure.

 Discover 12 Villages on the South Coast of France